aakpat6/gs-style-guide/md/javascript.md

 #### Parentheses and Quotes
 Use parentheses only when required.
 Never use parentheses next to a keyword such as `return` or `typeof`.

-Prefer `'` to `"` simply because it improves consistency and makes it easier to write HTML in Javascript strings.
+Prefer `'` to `"` because it improves consistency and makes it easier to write HTML in Javascript strings.

 #### Line Length
 Keep line length to 100 characters or less.